Ugly (film): Development

 Director Anurag Kashyap said in an interview that the genesis of Ugly started from his own broken marriage and the relationship with his daughter.
 He mentioned that his guilt of not spending enough time with her when he was an alcoholic also shaped the film.
 He stated that the first ten minutes of the film stems from his personal experiences.
 He had been working on its script since 2006.
 Later, Kashyap met his friend Amit Pathak, who was the head of Special Task Force in Lucknow and talked to him about real life kidnapping cases and how they were tackled.
 He also explained the whole "logic" of such kidnapping cases and how they function.
-The shocking thing for Kashyap to know from him was that in eighty five percent cases of kidnapping, there are no ransom calls, and are vendetta based abductions.
+The shocking thing for Kashyap to know from him was that in eighty five percent cases of kidnapping, there are no ransom calls, and the abductions are vendetta based.
 He later included several real-life incidents in the script like a case of an Indian Administrative Service officer whose wife filed a case of brutality against him.

 After the research, Kashyap finished the script and gave it to some people to read who felt that "it was a very dark and intense film".
 He said: "I knew that I could make it only after I had made a successful film.
 So Gangs of Wasseypur allowed me the freedom to make this film without sharing the script with anyone.
 I just told people I wanted to make a kidnapping drama and to trust me."
 The film's story is told over the course of a week.
 Kashyap announced Ugly in May 2012.